Memba/www.memba.com/en/pages/index.md

 ### Who is Memba?

 Memba is a software development and marketing boutique specialized in education software.
-Memba is based in London, UK, and in Luxembourg.
+Memba is based in Luxembourg, with a representation office in London, UK.

 ### What is Kidoju?